livekit/components-js/packages/react/etc/components-react.api.md

 import { setLogLevel as setLogLevel_2 } from 'livekit-client';
 import type { SVGProps } from 'react';
 import { Track } from 'livekit-client';
-import { TrackPublication } from 'livekit-client';
+import type { TrackPublication } from 'livekit-client';
 import type { VideoCaptureOptions } from 'livekit-client';

 // @public (undocumented)